 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £4.309m.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £4.221m.
 However, the assumptions interact in complex ways.

-During 2020/21, the Council's actuaries advised that the net pension liability had decreased by £1.503m as a result of experience and increased by £38.65m attributable to updating of the assumptions.
+During 2021/22, the Council's actuaries advised that the net pension liability had decreased by £18m.
+This was attributable to the updating of the financial and demographic assumptions and an increase on the return on the planned assets.

-Fermanagh and Omagh District Council Notes to the Statement of Accounts for the Year Ended 31 March 2021 a) The Expenditure and Funding Analysis shows how annual expenditure is used and funded from resources (government grants, general income and rates income) by the Council in comparison with those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
+Notes to the Statement of Accounts for the Year Ended 31 March 2022 a) The Expenditure and Funding Analysis shows how annual expenditure is used and funded from resources (government grants, general income and rates income) by the Council in comparison with those resources consumed or earned by the Council in accordance with generally accepted accounting practices.
 It also shows how this expenditure is allocated for decision making purposes between the council's departments.
 Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement.